2009 Bound Edition of the Newberg Report.

-Nearly 700 of you on this mailing list are past customers of the Bound Edition, but for those of you who are relatively new to the Newberg Report and may not be aware that I publish a book each year, here is what you can expect from the Bound Edition:
+Nearly 900 of you on this mailing list are past customers of the Bound Edition, but for those of you who are relatively new to the Newberg Report, here is what you can expect from the book:

-The “Poised” lists of the 10 position players and 10 pitchers that I’m predicting breakout years for in 2008 are back, as is the annual “40-Man Roster Conundrum” chapter, in which I look at the roster decisions facing the organization this winter plus an explanation of how the Rule 5 Draft works, and also the popular Transactions Hornbook, giving you one place to go to learn, in great detail, how baseball’s rules work, with sections on waivers, options, outright assignments, arbitration, the amateur draft, and a bunch more.
+The “Poised” rankings of the 10 minor league position players and 10 minor league pitchers that I’m predicting breakout years for in 2009 are back, as is the annual “40-Man Roster Conundrum” chapter, in which I look at the roster decisions facing the organization this winter plus an explanation of how the Rule 5 Draft works, and also the popular Transactions Hornbook, giving you one place to go to learn, in great detail, how baseball’s rules work, with sections on waivers, options, outright assignments, arbitration, the amateur draft, and a bunch more.

-The Bound Edition contains season-ending statistics for every player who appeared with the Rangers’ big league club, all six minor league affiliates, and the Dominican Summer League in 2007, plus full details on the Rangers’ 2007 draft and a chronological rundown of every transaction Texas made in 2007.
+The Bound Edition contains complete 2008 statistics for every player who appeared with the Rangers’ big league club, all six minor league affiliates, and the Dominican Summer League squad, plus full details on the Rangers’ 2008 draft and a chronological rundown of every transaction Texas made in 2008.

 Because I have to front the costs, if you plan to buy copies of the book I would appreciate it if you’re able to send payment now.

-As we’ve always done, there is a discount if you pay now.
 If you pay for your order by November 15, I will waive the standard $2-per-book shipping charges.
-Accordingly, the book will cost you only $23 if you pay by November 15, either by (1) check or money order, or (2) credit card through http://www.PayPal.com.
-Since sales of the book have increased each year, it’s easier on me if I know right away about how many to have the printer generate for the first run.
-The books should be ready for delivery by the second week of December at the latest, in time to help you not only stock your own reference shelf or coffee table but also fill Christmas and Chanukah lists for your friends and family.
-And as we’ve done the past two years, we’ll have a book release party with Rangers guests in attendance.
+Accordingly, the book will cost you only $23 if you pay by November 15, either by (1) check or money order, or (2) credit card through http://www.PayPal.com .
+Since sales of the book have increased each year, it’s easier on me if I know early roughly how many to have the printer generate for the first run.
+The books should be ready for delivery on or before December 10 at the latest, in time to help you not only stock your own reference shelf or coffee table but also fill Christmas and Chanukah lists for your friends and family.

 I know the $2 discount isn’t much, but I don’t have much of a margin to deal with.